eduardz1/Master-Thesis/chapters/evaluation.typ

     [#num(cpu_64 / gpu_32, digits: 2) #sym.times],
   ),
   caption: [
-    Speedup of creation of volume integrals for the HDG matrices on the Suroit cluster.
+    Speedup of creation of volume integrals for the @HDG matrices on the Suroit cluster.
   ]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }